One of those pieces was Præludium fis-moll (Bux WV 146).

 In bars 9 and 11, the melody starts moving down one crotchet earlier in the Viderø edition than it did in the Hedar edition.
 Viderø conjectured in his notes that an e sharp was notated in the tabulature as f , then (erroneously) transcribed as f sharp.
 Similarly, a b sharp was thought to have been notated as c and transcribed as c sharp.

-My subjective impression is that the two emendations remove a flavor of randomness from the piece.
+My subjective impression is that the two emendations proposed above remove a flavor of randomness from the melodic flow.